vision72/-100DaysofMLCode/4.averma12/LOG.md

    # Day 19
 Reviewed word2vec and word embeddings .
 need to do more work on this and finsih markov model project

+# Day 20
+Reviewed word embeddings and algorithms of word2vec Formulated idea for finishing in next couple of days.
+No progress made on Markov model
+Need to definitely make progress tomorrow